Atsuyakitamago/Linebot/README.md

 I operate on a free plan and the number of messages LINE bot can send is limited.
-Therefore, I do not publicly release QR code or LINE ID for this bot.
+Therefore, I do not publicly release QR code and LINE ID for this bot.

 Using [noby api](https://webapi.cotogoto.ai/) and [cotoha api](https://api.ce-cotoha.com/contents/index.html), Reon have a conversation with you and never say anything negative.